 Please note that when applying, applicants must check the "Biomedical Engineering" option for the program of study since there are also "Biomedical Sciences" programs which are not affiliated with this program.

 ALL PhD applications must be received by December 15 for consideration for the Fall cycle.
 BME at Rutgers admits students primarily for the fall terms.
-Supporting material must be received shortly thereafter so that the Admissions Ciommittee can begin reviewing application in January.
+Supporting material must be received shortly thereafter so that the Admissions Committee can begin reviewing application in January.
 The Biomedical Engineering Graduate Program guarantees 5 years of support for PhD students who remain in good standing and in full-time status in the Program.
-International students applying from abroad must submit ALL application supporting material by January 15th.
 Early submission is strongly encouraged for all applicants.

 Women and underrepresented students are encouraged to apply.